vduseev/raquel/README.md

 ## Fun facts

 * Raquel is named after the famous actress Raquel Welch, who I have never seen in a movie.
-  But her poster was one of the cutouts hanging in the shrine dedicated to Arnold Schwarzenegger in the local gym I used to attend.
+But a poster with her picture was hanging in the shrine dedicated to Arnold Schwarzenegger in the local gym I used to attend.
 Don't ask me why and how.
-* The name Raquel is also a combination of the words "queue" and "SQL".
+* The name Raquel is also a play on the words "queue" and "SQL".
 * The `payload` can be empty or Null (`None`).
-You can use it to schedule jobs without any payload, for example, to send a notification or to run a periodic task.
+You can use it to schedule jobs without any payload.
+For example, to send a notification or to run a periodic task.

 ## Should I trust Raquel with my production?